Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is information regarding registered data owners publicly available?

-The declarations and authorisations registered by the CNIL are available to the public.
+The declarations and authorisations registered by the CNIL are publicly available but have not been updated since 25 May 2018 and may not be available in the near future.

 Is there a requirement to appoint a data protection officer?